-Tenth round of farmers-Centre talks postponed to January 20
+10th round of farmers-Centre talks postponed to Jan 20; SC-appointed panel to hold 1st meeting today

 New Delhi, Jan 18: The tenth round of talks between the government and representatives of protesting farmers on controversial new farm laws was on Monday pushed back by a day to January 20, with the Centre saying both sides want to resolve the stalemate at the earliest but it was getting delayed due to involvement of people of other ideologies.